 4] Uninstall the latest Windows Update

 Some users were facing this issue after installing a Windows Update.
 Windows comes with a feature that lets users uninstall problematic Windows Updates.
-If you have recently updated your computer after which the problem started occurring, uninstalling that Windows Update can help.
+If you recently updated your computer and the problem started after that, uninstalling that Windows Update can help.

 5] Remove and add your Bluetooth device again